Effective surjectivity of Galois representations of products of elliptic curves over function fields: An isogeny degree bound

-Now, by the same arguments as in the proof of \cite[Prop 6.7]{GP22} and the fact that $d_1, d_2 \mid d_0$, both $\varphi_1$ and $\varphi_2$ are cyclic and biseparable with kernel stable under the action of $G_K$.
-Thus $\varphi_i$ induces a $K$-rational point on $X_0(d_i)$ for $i = 1,2$. \cref{genus_bound} then provides
+Now, by the same arguments as in the proof of \cite[Proposition 6.7]{GP22} and the fact that $d_1, d_2 \mid d_0$, both $\varphi_1$ and $\varphi_2$ are cyclic and biseparable with kernel stable under the action of $G_K$.
+Thus, for each $1 \leq i \leq 2$, $\varphi_i$ induces a $K$-rational point on $X_0(d_i)$. \cref{genus_bound} then provides the inequalities